Burt (film): Production

-Burke and Cooper both grew up together in Sylvania, Ohio.
+Burke and Cooper grew up together in Sylvania, Ohio.
 Burt is their second collaboration on a feature film, following Four Dogs (2013).

-Burke based the film off of the real-life experiences of musician Burt Berger, who stars as a fictionalized version of himself.
-Berger suffers from Parkinson's disease.
+Burke based the film on the real-life experiences of musician Burt Berger, who stars as a fictionalized version of himself.
+Berger has Parkinson's disease.
 Speaking to Metro Silicon Valley, Burke stated, "The movie is a love letter to him, his wonderful music, and to my own dad, who is also living with Parkinson’s."
 The film is shot in black-and-white, and filming was completed in seven days.
 The film's production budget was $7,000.

 Release

 Burt premiered at the Cinequest Film Festival on March 16, 2025.
 The film screened at the Phoenix Film Festival from April 4–6, 2025, and at the Florida Film Festival on April 12 and 18.

+In April 2026, Filmhub acquired the distribution rights to Burt, planning to release it digitally on June 23, 2026.

 Reception

 Brian Tallerico of RogerEbert.com gave the film a highly positive review, calling the film a "delicate, clever character study," and praising Burke's direction.